NOW YOU WILL WRITE YOUR OWN CUSTOM VARIABLES!

-Make a brand new animated world – landscape, science fiction, art portrait, cartoon world, game styled place, or?
-Think creatively!
-Create it so that has motion, visual changes and interactivity using your own custom variables, mouseX, mouseY and anything else you can apply from the tutorials 1-3 or the Processing website reference.
+Make a brand new animated world – landscape, science fiction, art portrait, cartoon world, game styled place, etc. Think creatively!
+Create it so that has motion, visual changes and interactivity using your own custom variables, mouseX, mouseY and other concepts you have learned from the tutorials 1-3 or the beyond.

-* Aesthetic design choices matter!
-Kick it up a notch.
-Consider perspective, how a light source works, and use color with intention!
+* MUST NOT BE A RANDOM DESIGN.
+IT MUST BE A PLACE THAT IS VISUALLY DESIGNED WELL.
+Aesthetic design choices matter!
+Kick it up a notch: consider perspective, how a light source works, and use color with intention!

 * WANT TO USE CUSTOM PHOTOS? –> Download these Processing code examples to load and animate photographs.
-IMPORTANT: Please note that you will have to analyze the code to see how things work.
+IMPORTANT: Please note that you will have to analyze the code in this download example to see how things work.
 In addition to writing the code for loading images you will also have to add your photos to your Processing program’s folder.